EduardoXDuardo/vbank/README.md

 While the core requirements have been fully implemented, there are several potential enhancements and features that could be added in future iterations:

--   **Asynchronous Transaction Processing:** Refactor the transaction creation logic to be asynchronous.
-The API would create a `PENDING` transaction and publish an event to a message queue (e.g., RabbitMQ, Kafka, or SQS).
-A separate consumer would process the transaction, updating its final status to `COMPLETED` or `FAILED`.
-This would increase the API's responsiveness and resilience.
+-   **Dead-Letter Queue (DLQ):** Enhance the RabbitMQ consumer to move failed messages to a DLQ for manual analysis and reprocessing, preventing data loss.
 -   **Authentication & Authorization:** Implement a security layer using Spring Security and JWT to ensure that users can only access and manage their own financial resources.
 -   **Comprehensive Unit and Integration Testing:** Create tests to cover all service-layer business logic and API endpoint behaviors.
 -   **Containerization and Deployment:** Create a `Dockerfile` for the application and a `docker-compose.yml` file to orchestrate the API and the PostgreSQL database for easy deployment to a cloud environment.